dbcook/openrocket-database/README.md

 be publicly available unless the manufacturer goes to extra expense to provide it.

-As Estes shifted production to China, in addition to the issues created by contract manufacturing, several more things happened that affected our ability to get Estes parts info:
+As Estes shifted production to China, in addition to the issues created by contract manufacturing, several more things happened that affected the ability to get Estes parts info:

 * Even for parts that are listed separately on the Estes website, little or no dimension or weight data is usually given anymore.
 * The number of obvious errors in Estes catalogs increased substantially after about year 2000.

-* Estes did not produce a catalog for 2017.
+Estes did not produce a catalog for 2017.
 Catalog production resumed in 2018 but with little parts information.

 Thus we have better parts data on legacy (1960s through the late 1980s) parts than for newer ones.
-At this writing, the only way to index the parts used in kits is by obtaining and measuring actual samples, which I think is not going to happen broadly.
-In the future we'll likely have almost no parts data until 3D scanning and shape-matching become convenient.
+At this writing, the only way to index the parts used in newer kits is by obtaining and measuring actual samples, which I think is not going to happen broadly.
+In the future we'll likely have almost no new parts data until 3D scanning and shape-matching become convenient.

 ##### Part Numbers